ibkevg/ibkevg.github.io/math/_posts/2019-02-15-Dot-and-Cross-Products.md

 ## Unit Vectors

-A unit vector represents a direction by having a fixed length of 1.
-Since it has a length of 1, you can multiply it by a scalar to create a new vector of any length.
-For example, consider the standard $$ \mathbb{R}3 $$ unit vectors:
+Scalar multiplication is handy for creating and using unit vectors.
+A unit vector is a vector that represents a direction.
+This has many uses, for example, consider the standard $$ \mathbb{R}3 $$ unit vectors which are the foundation of the (x, y, z) coordinate system:

 $$
 \begin{align}